-- Registration and matriculation automatically affirm their agreement to comply with these principles, procedures and guidelines.
+- Registration and participation in the Student Success and Support Program automatically affirm their agreement to comply with these principles, procedures and guidelines.

 - Student access to electronic information systems at Copper Mountain College District (CMCCD) is a privilege and must be treated as such by all student users.

 - This access may be limited or revoked if CMCCD policies are not followed.

 - All users are expected to abide by these policies when accessing the Internet through the network connection.